 It’s important to point out, though, that these are only the redemption value of your points.
 When it comes to earning points, none of the Luxury Cards offer any bonus categories.
 You’ll earn just 1% on your purchases (with 2% value for airfare redemptions).

-These cards also come with some serious annual fees, ranging from $195 to $995.
+These cards also come with some serious annual fees, ranging from $195 ($95 for each Authorized User added to the account) to $995 ($295 for each Authorized User added to the account).
 And, perhaps most disappointing, none of the Luxury Cards currently offer a sign-up bonus.
 Thankfully, Luxury Card does offer its cardholders several travel perks, including:

 - Baggage delay insurance (up to $100)